UnknownDudeXx/Adiscordbot1/README.md

 # old-bot-squarefood-1-management
-These are my Javascript bots for my foodbot support server
+This is one of my Javascript bots for my foodbot support server

 Hello!
 This is one of my old bots.
 Anyway, let me explain!